- Index funds are mutual funds or ETFs whose portfolio mirrors that of a designated index, aiming to match its performance.

 With a net worth of nearly $79 billion, Warren Buffett is one of the greatest and most successful investors of all time.
-His investing style, which is based on discipline, value and patience, has consistently outperformed the market for decades.
-While regular investors—that is, the rest of us—don’t have the money to invest the way Buffett does, we can follow his regularly suggested recommendation: Low-cost index funds are the smartest investment most people can make.
+His investing style, which is based on discipline, value, and patience, has consistently yielded results that have outperformed the market for decades.
+While regular investors—that is, the rest of us—don’t have the money to invest the way Buffett does, we can follow his one of his ongoing recommendations: Low-cost index funds are the smartest investment most people can make.

 What Is an Index Fund?